Oregon's 13th House district

 District 13 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes a portion of Lane County.
+As of 2021, the boundary for the district is located entirely within Lane County and covers the northern part of Eugene.
 The current representative for the district is Democrat Nancy Nathanson of Eugene.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: